24. Importing a Model

 24.3.3.
 What is Imported and What Isn’t

-When importing an .agx file, only objects contained within that .agx file is imported, for example Rigid Bodies, Constraints, Materials, Wires etc. Global settings such as gravity, time step or solver settings are not imported and will be ignored.
+When importing an .agx file, only objects contained within that .agx file are imported, for example Rigid Bodies, Constraints, Materials, Wires etc. Global settings such as gravity, time step or solver settings are not imported and will be ignored.

 24.4.
 Importing URDF Models